sflagp/QBXML-Object-Models/README.md

   }
 }
 ```
 I have objects for the majority of QBXML calls but have only used and tested a few since that's all I need.
 While it is not complete, I am continuing to make updates and changes.
-Currently working on Unit Tests for the validation checking and error displays.
-Will then move on to creating Unit Tests for making actual calls to the Quickbooks RP to test and verify the objects are working correctly.
+Have completed the majority of the Unit Tests for generating the QBXML as well as sending the QBXML to the request processor.
+I have covered the majority of QBXML requests in my unit testing but there are still bugs to be found.
+If you do use this, please report these bugs so that I can look into why it's not working.

+Another note, I changed the target framework from netcoreapp3.1 to netstandard2.1.
+This should make it more compatible with any projects you incorporate this into.
+Theoretically, this should make it compatible with other types of projects beyond Windows apps.